 And here’s the kicker: God does all of these things, except chase after unjust gain.
 He finds Jerusalem delightful (נחמד – Ps 68:17, the same word as Eve found the fruit desirable), passionately longs after his bride, his people and his city (אוה – Ps 45:11, Ps 132:13-14), and describes himself as a jealous God (אל קנא) when giving the ten commandments.
-There is nothing wrong with wanting something, delighting in something, or even yearning with tremendous longing… even if someone else has it (a great job, grandchildren, a lovely home, a qualification) just so long as it is God’s desire to give it to you.
+There is nothing wrong with wanting something, delighting in something, or even yearning with tremendous longing… even if someone else has it (a great job, grandchildren, a lovely home, a qualification) just so long as it is within the limits of what God might rightly allow you to have.

 Holding out for what God has promised

 What if God has encouraged you to wish for a different state to the one you are currently in?
 What if he has stirred up longing and desire through his promises of good to come?
 I’m thinking of the Israelites, trudging round and round in the desert, knowing full well that their destination is this Promised Land of milk and honey.
 Should they not wish for anything other than endless desertscapes?
 Kill all hope or dreams of life in a country of their own?
 If they were not supposed to wish for the new state, why on earth would God have told them (tantalised them!) about it in such luxurious detail?